creaturelab/voxxy-iphone/docs/privacy-policy.md

 <br>
 MICROPHONE

-Used for permissions that are associated with accessing microphone audio from the device.
+Used for permissions that are associated with accessing microphone audio from the device.<br>
 This permission allows this application to capture audio when you use our application to make audio or video calls.

 <br>